ESMValGroup/ESMValCore/doc/quickstart/configure.rst

      - Type
      - Default value
    * - ``cmor_table``
      - :ref:`CMOR tables <cmor_tables>` are used to define the variables that ESMValCore can work with.
-Refer to :ref:`config-cmor-tables` for available options.
+Refer to :ref:`cmor_table_configuration` for available options.
      - :obj:`dict`
      - ``{}``
    * - ``data``